 Hit up Your Favorite Beer Garden One Last Time

 You can’t spell Milwaukee without beer.
 Okay, that might not work English-wise, but it might as well be true.
 Wisconsin brews more than almost every other state, and part of that comes in thanks to the cultural love for bars and beer gardens.
 The Americanized biergartens have only grown in Milwaukee in recent years, a trend that can be expected to become a city tradition.
 Better yet, most of them are going to be open through October, some of them saving last call for November.
-Here’s when all the Milwaukee beer gardens close for the season.

 Thank God it’s TGI Friday’s at Miller Park

-Mourn the end of the Brew Crew’s season by actually getting dinner at the TGI Friday’s Front Row restaurant like you always say you’re going to, but never actually do.
+Prepare for the end of the Brew Crew’s season by actually getting dinner at the TGI Friday’s Front Row restaurant like you always say you’re going to, but never actually do.
 It’s a full restaurant open 365 days a year within one of the MLB’s grandest ballparks.
 And it’s not often you get to hang out inside an empty, 41,900-seat coliseum.

 There’s still time to escape for a weekend up to the Dells.
 Of course, indoor parks at the Kalahari, Chula Vista and Great Wolf Lodge are great and all, but many of their outdoor parks won’t be open much longer.
 Noah’s Ark may be closed for the year, but attractions like the Wisconsin Duck Tours and Mt.
 Olympus Theme Park are still open through October.
 With summer’s warmth fading, it’s now or never to get yourself to the Dells this year.